.. MCP Send Mail

 2. Declare Business Logic

-Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
+Such logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
 GenAI-Logic provides spreadsheet-like rules that dramatically simplify and accelerate logic development.

-Rules are declared in Python, simplified with IDE code completion.
-The screen below shows the 5 rules for Check Credit Logic.
+- Use Natural Language, as shown in the code sample below.
+The screenshot shows the 5 rules for Check Credit Logic.

 1. Stop the Server (Red Stop button, or Shift-F5 -- see Appendix)